 Contact Your Bank

 Even though the card has a Visa logo on it, your bank is your credit card issuer, and it is responsible for taking security measures on your behalf, like locking your card.
 Contact your bank to unlock the card.
 Typically, the customer service number is on the back of the card.
 If you reach an automated response service when you call, select the most suitable option for handling credit card issues.
 Give the representative information to identify yourself, such as your name, current address and a PIN you might have set up.
+You may also be asked to answer a predetermined security question.

 Unlock Your Card